MysteryPancake/Shitgrid/README.md

 The website is designed to imitate Shotgrid, with basic abilities to create and view tasks and assets.

-When an asset is added via the frontend, the backend creates a folder on disk.
+When an asset is added via the frontend, the backend creates a folder on disk within the `wip` folder.

-These folders are used by the Blender addon as described below.
+The folders are used by the Blender addon as described below.

 ### Blender Addon

 The Blender addon is responsible for publishing, version control and building.

-Once an asset folder is added, the addon will publish Blender files into that folder.
+Once a `wip` asset folder is added via the website, the addon can publish Blender files into that folder.

-The build scripts take published files and consolidate them into single assets.
+The build scripts take `wip` files and consolidate them into single assets, located in the `build` folder.

 ## Architecture